szabgab/rust.code-maven.com/pages/generic-types-for-simple-function.md

     - error code
 todo:
     - Can I limit the generic type to let's say i8 and i16 ?
 Do we even need such a thing?
+    - spearate page explainaing what does T mean
 ---